By the end of this section, you will be able to:

 Debating the Need for a National Convention

-As of 2015, twenty-seven states had passed applications to hold a national convention.
+As of 2020, fifteen states had passed applications to hold a national convention.
 These states are pushing for the opportunity to propose a constitutional amendment requiring the national government to balance its budget in the same way most states are mandated to do.
 For a national convention to be held, at least thirty-four states must submit applications.
-Thus, only seven states currently stand in the way of the first national convention in U.S. history.3
+Thus, nineteen more states would be needed to hold the first national convention in U.S. history.3

 Proponents see the convention as an opportunity to propose an amendment they argue is necessary to reduce federal spending and promote fiscal responsibility.
-Conservatives and Tea Party members believe reducing the deficit is important to maintaining the country’s future economic health and its competitive strength in global markets.
-They also believe the growing roster of states favoring a convention may encourage Congress to take action on its own.
+The exploding Federal budget deficit adds to these concerns and may create more support for such a process.
+If not, proponents nevertheless believe the growing roster of states favoring a convention may encourage Congress to take action on its own.

 Opponents feel a balanced budget amendment is not realistic given the need for emergency spending in the event of an economic recession.
 They also worry about the spending cuts and/or tax increases the federal government would have to impose to consistently balance the budget.
 Some states fear a balanced-budget requirement would limit the federal government’s ability to provide them with continued fiscal support.
 Finally, other opponents argue that states balance only their operating budgets, while themselves assuming massive amounts of debt for capital projects.